MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 which isn't necessarily the _smallest_ program used to expressed the input string, but it's closer.

-Though not entirely relvant to the discussion, the formal definition of Kolmogorov complexity is given in terms of Turing machines, so you know I had to include it:
+Though not entirely relevant to the discussion, the formal definition of Kolmogorov complexity is given in terms of Turing machines, so you know I had to include it:

 > Kolmogorov complexity $K$ of a string, relative to a Turing machine $f$ of a string $x$ is :
 > $$\\ K_f(x) = \min \{|p| : f(p) = x\}$$